-The Commission has been committed to improving and strengthening the internal control environment.
-At the same time, the Commission understands that the effort must engage leaders broadly, ensure buy-in across programmatic and administrative offices and be sustained over a long period of time in order to achieve a mature and effective internal control program.
+The Commission has committed to improve and strengthen the internal control environment.
+One significant improvement over the past year has been senior management engagement to identify and assess risks, and use this information as a management tool to make informed decisions.
+The Commission must continue the engagement of senior management in all aspects of internal control to ensure buy-in across programmatic and administrative offices and be sustained over a long period of time in order to achieve a mature and effective internal control program.
 The Commission will be challenged to manage and drive the cultural changes associated with the development and implementation of an effective organizational internal control program.